minnie-lin/Awesome-Physics-Cognition-based-Video-Generation/README.md

 # Awesome-Physics-Cognition-based-Video-Generation

-This is a repository for organizing papers, codes, and other resources related to physics-grounded video generation.
+This is a repository for organizing papers, codes, and other resources related to physics cognition-based video generation.
 This repo is being actively updated, please stay tuned!

 ## ⚡ Contributing